d4skptl/votchain/README.md

 `wget https://raw.githubusercontent.com/vocdoni/komodo/master/komodod.gz -O- | gunzip -c > komodod`

 You must place the komodod file to the votchain directory or rather specify the binary location when executing *vcd* using *-m* parameter.
+Also the komodod should be converted to executable.

+`chmod a+x komodod`

 Check https://github.com/vocdoni/komodo/blob/master/README.md for more information regarding the komodo daemon.